taoeffect/empress/README.md

 ### 4. Configure your installation

-Modify the settings in `vars/user.yml` to your liking.
+Modify the settings in `vars/user.yml` and `vars/mail.yml` to your liking (these two files will likely be combined).
 If you want to see how they’re used in context, just search for the corresponding string.

 Setting `password_hash` for your mail users is a bit tricky.
 You can generate one using [doveadm-pw](http://wiki2.dovecot.org/Tools/Doveadm/Pw).